nobbs/nobbs/content/posts/kubectl-mapr-ticket/index.md

 rootCmd.AddCommand(listCmd)
 ```

-There is still no functionality to any of the commands, but we already have a nice CLI interface with a `root` command and a `list` subcommand.
+There is still no functionality to any of the commands, but we already have a nice CLI with a `root` command and a `list` subcommand.
 Running the code will result in the following output:

 ```console
 $ go run main.go